marcocrupi/react-native-keep-awake-plus/README.md

 Non-native environments use a no-op fallback.
 This should not be presented as full browser keep-awake support.

+### Native naming compatibility

+This package is intended to be used as a replacement for `@sayem314/react-native-keep-awake`, not alongside it in the same React Native app.

+Although the npm package name is `@marcocrupi/react-native-keep-awake-plus`, the native iOS and Android layers still keep legacy identifiers inherited from the original package, including the iOS pod name, native module name, Codegen name, and Android package.

+Installing both packages in the same app is not supported and may cause CocoaPods, native module, Codegen, or Android package collisions.
+Apps should depend on one keep-awake package only.

 ## Development notes

 Use `example/` for local development and smoke checks.
 After changing files in